What Do Americans Think?

 Currently, unions can bypass secret ballot elections by using paid labor organizers to persuade workers to sign “card check” agreements authorizing union representation.
 Following that, they can pressure companies to “voluntarily” accept a card check recognition of the union.
 Unions’ pressure tactics run from paid picketers to political fights to brand attacks and much more.
 Union front groups are common, as are bogus attacks by other community groups on the union’s payroll.

 Unions’ overall modus operandi is to blackmail a business by escalating pressure tactics until it capitulates to the card check.
 The process is unregulated, and anecdotal evidence suggests that signed agreement cards are often obtained through deception, coercion, and intimidation of employees.

 By requiring a federally supervised secret ballot election, unions and employers could not agree to deny employees the right to vote in private.

-Exit polls from 2012 demonstrate that 43 percent of union households voted for Republican House candidates, yet 91 percent of union political support went to Democratic candidates.
+Exit polls from 2016 demonstrate that 43 percent of union households voted Republican, yet 86 percent percent of union political support went to Democratic candidates.
 There is a disconnect between the unions’ political agenda and their members’ personal ideology.

 Currently, labor law allows unions to deduct money for supporting political campaigns from an employee’s paycheck without obtaining prior approval.
 Only by following the often onerous procedure to demand a refund of partial dues or by resigning from a union can employees guarantee that their money will not support candidates or a political party.
 The process is often overly complicated, completely unregulated, and rife with intimidation.
 By requiring that union members opt-in rather than having to pursue a refund of dues, employee rights will be better protected.